Learn About The Personal Injury Claim Process

 Many people understand that when they suffer injuries in an accident caused by someone else, the at-fault party could be liable for the damages.
 While most individuals are aware that they have this right, many do not know how the injury claims process actually works.

 It is essential to understand that South Carolina Code § 15-3-350 establishes a statute of limitations of three years for all personal injury actions.
 That means you must file a personal injury lawsuit within three years of the accident, with only very narrow exceptions.
-North Carolina General Statute § 1-52 also provides a three-year limitation period for actions filed in that state.
-If a person files a lawsuit after this period, the court will refuse to hear their case unless a narrow exception applies.

 For this reason, quick action is often required after a person has suffered severe injuries in an accident.
 The action that a person takes, however, still needs to be cautious and considered.
 Some victims make mistakes in attempting to handle their own claims that end up damaging their cases.